Earth States™

 How Earth States™ works

-Through conversation, I come to understand how you naturally respond to your environment—not just within your home, but in the way you move through the world.
+Through conversation, skilled elicitation and observation, I come to understand how you naturally respond to your environment—not just within your home, but in the way you move through the world.

-Within this, you may begin to notice patterns emerging.
-These patterns reflect what I call your Earth State—a way of understanding how you experience space, and in turn, the colours and design styles you most naturally respond to.
+Patterns begin to emerge.
+These reflect what I call your Earth State—a way of understanding how you experience life, everyday situations, space, and colour, and in turn, the interiors you most naturally respond to.

 Each Earth State is equal.
 None is better than another.